-Management has evaluated subsequent events for the year ended June 30, 2019, the date of the financial statements, through March 27, 2020, which is the date the financial statements were available to be issued.
+Management has evaluated subsequent events for the year ended June 30, 2020 through January 5, 2021, which is the date the financial statements were available to be issued.
+Pursuant to the requirements, there were no events or transactions occurring during the subsequent event reporting period which require recognition or disclosure in the financial statements.